Hans5958/PreMiD-Presences-Personal-Old/^ Docs/base-collection.md

 	 */
 	pageNotSupported(isCritical = false): void {
 		if (isCritical)
-			console.error("Whoops.
-It seems that this page is not supported. \nPlease contact @Hans5958#0969 to request a support for this page.") else
+			presence.error("Whoops.
+It seems that this page is not supported. \nPlease report this to Hans5958#0969 on Discord.") else
-			console.warn("It seems that this page is not fully supported. \nPlease contact @Hans5958#0969 to request a support for this page.") console.log(currentURL.href)
+			presence.error("It seems that this page is not fully supported. \nPlease report this to Hans5958#0969 on Discord.") presence.info(currentURL.href)
 	},
 	/**
 	 * Handles fatal errors.
 	 * @param error The error that it threw.
 	 */
 	fatalError(error: string): void {
-		console.groupEnd()
-		console.error(
+		presence.error(
 			"Fatal error!
-Terminating.\nPlease report this problem to @Hans5958#0969."
+Terminating.\nPlease report this to Hans5958#0969 on Discord."
 		)
-		console.groupCollapsed("Error log")
-		console.log(currentURL.href)
-		console.error(error)
-		console.groupEnd()
+		presence.info(currentURL.href)
+		presence.info(error)
 	}
 }
 /**
  * Search for URL parameters.
  * @param urlParam The parameter that you want to know about the value.